juntylpro1/secure-enterprise/iam-tp-template-create.md

 {: tip}

 ## Creating a new version by using the CLI
-{: #new-version-trusted profile-template}
+{: #new-version-trusted-profile-template}
 {: cli}

 If you want to make changes to a trusted profile template that's committed or assigned, create a new version.

 1. Update your JSON file with the new trusted profile template definition.
-For more information about the attributes that you can use in your JSON file, see the [IAM Identity API](/apidocs/iam-identity-token-api#create-profile-template-version){: external}.
+For more information about the attributes that you can use in your JSON file, see the [IAM Identity API](/apidocs/iam-identity-token-api#create-profile-template-version).
 1. Use the `trusted-profile-template-version-create` method to create a new version.
 The following sample request creates a new version of the template `DBAdministrator`.

    ```bash